Amarna letter EA 35

+The Amarna letters are a collection of about 300-382 letters diplomatic letters from the mid-14th century BC, around 1350 BC, and several letters from about 25 years later.
+The initial corpus of letters were found at Akhenaten's city, Akhetaten, in the floor of the Bureau of Correspondence of Pharaoh; others were later found, also adding to the body of letters.

-The letter is located in the British Museum, no. 29788.
+This letter is located in the British Museum, no. 29788.
 The clay surface shows a gloss, implying a quality of the clay preparation.
 Small edges/ corners of the clay tablet letter are broken, damaged, or missing.

-The topics of the letter concern an epidemic afflicting the country: The Hand of Nergal, trade for silver and copper (copper from Alašiya), and timber.
+The topics of the letter concern an epidemic afflicting the country; The Hand of Nergal, trade for silver and copper (copper from Alašiya), and timber.
 A discussion of politics, concerning island individuals, and the two countries' messengers concern the second half of the letter.

-The Amarna letters, about 300, numbered up to EA 382, are mid 14th century BC, about 1350 BC and 25? years later, correspondence.
-The initial corpus of letters were found at Akhenaten's city Akhetaten, in the floor of the Bureau of Correspondence of Pharaoh; others were later found, adding to the body of letters.

 EA 35, obverse

 Moran's non-linear letter English language translation (translated from the French language):